cartalyst/platform-media/usage/cropping.md

 ### Cropping Media
 Often you would like to have uniform images attached to your entities.
 This example is going to show you how you could crop your images for a specific entity.
 As an example, we will continue to use an `Employee` model.

-#### Setup the Media Style
+#### Set up the Media Style
 I have created a new `Organization\Employee` Extension with `Platform's Workshop`, which simplifies the process of creating all the files and views significantly.
-This is an excellent starting point.
+This is an excellent starting point to work with.

-##### Organization\Employees\Styles\Macros\ImageMacro
+##### Example: ImageMacro
-We're going to create our own `ImageMacro` that is extending Platform's `AbstractMacro`.
-This file is saved under `workbench/organization/employees/src/Styles/Macros/ImageMacro`.
+We're going to create our own `ImageMacro` that is extending Platform's `Platform\Media\Styles\Macros\AbstractMacro`.

+This file is going to be saved under `workbench/organization/employees/src/Styles/Macros/ImageMacro.php`.
+Feel free to apply your own coding style and save the `ImageMacro` where ever it feels right to you.

 ```
 <?php